If you've got what it takes, we want to hear from you - whatever your circumstances

 University tuition fees

 Undergraduate fees at Cambridge vary depending on where a student is permanently resident.
-Each student is classified as one of (1) Home and EU, (2) Channel Islands and Isle of Man, or (3) Overseas.
+Each student is classified as one of (1) Home or (2) International / Overseas.

 Tuition fees for students qualifying for Home fee status are regulated and capped by the Government.
-Cambridge's current policy is to charge fees at the maximum level permitted, which is anticipated to rise with inflation each year.
-Tuition fees for Home fee status students starting their first undergraduate degree in 2017 will be £9,250 for all courses.
+Cambridge's current policy is to charge fees at the maximum level permitted.
+Tuition fees for standard Home fee status students starting their first undergraduate degree in 2024 will be £9,250 for all courses.
 You can find complete information about University Tuition Fees, and any inflationary rises, on the University of Cambridge website here.

 Year abroad tuition fees

-If your course includes a year abroad, you will pay a different tuition fee for that year.
-For Home students taking a full year abroad in 2017-18, the tuition fee payable will be £1,385.
+If your course includes a year abroad, the tuition fee for that year is different.
+Currently, the fee for a Home student on a full year abroad is set at 15% of the tuition fee for that year in Cambridge.
 Further information can be found on the University of Cambridge website here.

 Tuition fees for EU students